gautamdhameja/substrate-rbac/readme.md

 A [Substrate](https://github.com/paritytech/substrate) pallet implementing access controls and permissions for Substrate extrinsic calls.

 The filtering of incoming extrinsics and their sender accounts is done at the transaction queue validation layer, using the `SignedExtension` trait.
+Extrinsics operate with substrates default behavior if they do not have access controls enabled.

+Introduce the `VerifyAccess` type into the config of your custom pallets and call the `verify_execution_access` function to ensure a specific extrinsic has access controls by default.

 ## Usage